Skip to main content

 }

-In this example, we assign the name field to the name attribute of the #app/models/Flight model instance.
+In this example, we assign the name field to the name attribute of the #src/models/Flight model instance.
 When we call the save() method, a record will be inserted into the database.
 The model's createdAt and updatedAt timestamps will automatically be set when the save() method is called, so there is no need to set them manually.

 Alternatively, you may use the create() method to "save" a new model using a single statement.
 The inserted model instance will be returned to you by the create() method: